 He also tells what people did to avoid hangovers!
 A dose of ghee and some herbal medicine was recommended.

-I for one definitely would travel back to this time in our history if a time machine were ever invented.
+We, at Cerana Meads, would definitely travel back to this time in our history if a time machine were ever invented.

 Don’t we still see that that difference has carried through in this subcontinent even after thousands of years and innumerable invasions from different cultures?
-Mead brings people together and Mahuwines is set to become the means for doing that.
+Mead brings people together and Cerana Meads is doing just that.

-We will soon bring this amazing amazing drink with so much history to your cellar..
+This amazing drink with so much history can now be added to your cellar.

 Do write to us at [email protected] or comment on the blog to let us know if you enjoyed reading about this hidden treasure.